glenmoyes/dof-reality-mounts/chair/vive-tracker-riser/README.md

 ## Parts required:

-- Velcro cable ties.
-  - Either of these will work.
+- Velcro cable ties, or some other strap/cable system to keep the riser secure.
+Either of the following Velcro ties will work.
 If you use the shorter cable ties, you can chain them together by threading it through the hole and pressing them flat.
+I use one long and one short cable tie per loop when I installed them.
   - [VELCRO ONE-WRAP Thin Ties | 100 qty | 8 x 1/2"](https://www.amazon.com/gp/product/B001E1Y5O6/)
   - [VELCRO ONE-WRAP Thin Ties | 30 qty | 15 x 1/2"](https://www.amazon.com/gp/product/B003WB6MYM/)
 - 1/4" threaded screw knob